 |What an adorable sheep with his budding horns.|

-But overall, we felt our time here was enjoyable and worthwhile as we came to understand the culture, the terrain, and the unique personality of this special location.
+But overall, we felt our time here was enjoyable and worthwhile as we came to understand the culture, the terrain, and the unique personality of this particular location.

 |The views across the bay were stunning, even on cloudy days.|

-Also, we experienced visits to a few museums, a history center, a castle, a famous fish shop, a world-renowned food truck, an interesting visit to the quaint town of Oughterard, a famous craft shop, and a tour of the popular Roundstone area.
+Also, we experienced visits to a few museums, a history center, a castle, a famous fish shop, a world-renowned food truck, an exciting visit to the quaint town of Oughterard, a renowned craft shop, and a tour of the popular Roundstone area.

 |Various ruins of homes, barns, and castles pepper the landscape.|